How Much Food Should My Baby Be Eating?

 Are they comfortable?

-Being uncomfortable can influence whether and how much your baby eats at mealtimes.
-Make sure your baby is sitting comfortably in their high chair - some padding may be needed if they’re tending to slump to one side - with a footrest to provide extra postural stability.
+Make sure your baby is sitting comfortably in their high chair - some padding may be needed if they’re slumping to one side - with a footrest to provide extra postural stability.

-Make sure any bibs aren’t digging in or causing issues and avoid wiping your baby’s face until they’ve finished eating.
+Check that their bib isn’t digging in or causing issues and avoid wiping your baby’s face until they’ve finished eating.

 Do they prefer certain textures over others?

 Some babies just aren’t into purees and prefer finger foods or being able to take control and feed themselves.
-Other babies take a while to warm to chunkier textures and need some time to get used to them.

 If your baby is reluctant at mealtimes, it may be worth trying different textures and offering some finger foods (from 6 months).